-A migraine is a type of headache that is usually severe and characterised by one-sided pain (although both sides of the head can be affected), often accompanied by nausea and/or vomiting and sensitivity to light or sound.
-It can be debilitating, and can have you out of action for a few hours or even a day or more.
+A migraine is a type of headache that is usually severe and characterised by one-sided, throbbing pain.
+Migraines are often accompanied by nausea and vomiting and sensitivity to light and/or sound.

 Avoiding migraine triggers

 Knowing what triggers migraines for you, and avoiding these triggers, can help you to manage your migraines.
-Keeping a food and pain diary can be helpful for working out which foods, if any, trigger your migraines.
+Keeping a symptom diary can be helpful for working out what things, if any, trigger your migraines.

 Common migraine triggers include:

 - lack of sleep;